pyusb/pyusb/docs/tutorial.rst

 false [#]_, ``find`` will return the first device found that matches the specified criteria (more on that soon).
 If you give it a *true* value, ``find`` will instead return a list with all devices matching the criteria.
 That's it!
-Simple, doesn't it?
+Simple, isn't it?

 Finished?
 No!
 I have not told you the whole history: many devices actually put their class information in the Interface Descriptor_ instead of the Device Descriptor_.
-So, to really find all printers connected to the system, we would need to transverse all configurations, and then all interfaces and check if one of the interfaces has its bInterfaceClass field equals to 7.
+So, to really find all printers connected to the system, we would need to transverse all configurations, and then all interfaces and check if one of the interfaces has its `bInterfaceClass` field equal to 7.
 If you are a
 `programmer <http://en.wikipedia.org/wiki/Laziness>`__ like me, you might be wondering if there is an easier way to do that.
-The answer is yes, it does.
-Firstly, let's give a look on the final code to find all printers connected::
+The answer is yes, there is.
+First, let's give a look on the final code to find all printers connected::

     import usb.core